-- Formulate personal learning objectives for each clinical experience and all other necessary paperwork, and forward all to the CCCE in keeping with established timelines. - Prepare for patient care during each clinical affiliation. - Follow College policies regarding uniform and supplies for each clinical affiliation. - Complete all assigned projects on time, as established by the facility and/or the Program. - Be responsible for all personal expenses associated with the affiliation. - Provide proof of all necessary immunizations and other requirements needed by the site. - Complete an accurate and objective evaluation of the clinical site and educational experience, and discuss this with the CI during the final performance evaluation process. - Communicate with the ACCE, using telecommunication, if necessary in an appropriate manner. - Abide by all policies and procedures of the clinical site, PTA Program, and Wallace Community College. - Accept responsibility for his/her own personal safety, as well as the safety of all patients assigned. - Assume responsibility for any medical expenses that are incurred as the result of personal illness/injury while working at the clinical site. - Observe and honor all patients' rights of confidentiality and privacy. - Demonstrate professional behaviors in the areas of dress, punctuality, and attendance. - Assume responsibility for scheduling any necessary make-up work with the ACCE, CCCE, and CI.
-Due to liability issues, make-up work cannot be schedule during school holidays or on weekends.
+- Formulate personal learning objectives for each clinical experience and all other necessary paperwork, and forward all to the CCCE in keeping with established timelines. - Prepare for patient care during each clinical affiliation.
+See competencies for each affiliation on following pages. - Follow College policies regarding uniform and supplies for each clinical affiliation. - Complete all assigned projects on time, as established by the facility and/or the Program. - Be responsible for all personal expenses associated with the affiliation. - Provide proof of all necessary immunizations and other requirements needed by the site. - Complete an accurate and objective evaluation of the clinical site and educational experience, and discuss this with the CI during the final performance evaluation process. - Communicate with the ACCE, using telecommunication, if necessary in an appropriate manner. - Abide by all policies and procedures of the clinical site, PTA Program, and Wallace Community College. - Accept responsibility for his/her own personal safety, as well as the safety of all patients assigned. - Assume responsibility for any medical expenses that are incurred as the result of personal illness/injury while working at the clinical site. - Observe and honor all patients' rights of confidentiality and privacy. - Demonstrate professional behaviors in the areas of dress, punctuality, and attendance. - Assume responsibility for scheduling any necessary make-up work with the ACCE, CCCE, and CI.
+Due to liability issues, make-up work cannot be schedule during school holidays or on weekends. - Provide own transportation to and from the clinical site